+Font Lists – Show font history

+Causes the last five fonts you have assigned to the current document to be displayed at the top of the font list.
+Otherwise fonts are shown in alphabetical order.

 Selection – Transparency

 Determines the appearance of selected text or graphics, which appear on a shaded background.
 To make the shaded background more or less dark, increase or decrease the Transparency setting.